Bulk insert (+ a few simple regexp improvements)

 My C++ coding might still be a bit rusty, but I hope it saves some of your time at least.
 I think it's pretty clean :)

-#1 Updated by EgS almost 12 years ago
+#1 Updated by EgS over 12 years ago

 I love the concept, but it is sadly faulty...
 The problem is, that it's not possible to insert a bulk of messages of one buffer into the message model, by just taking that bunch and insert it where the first (or last) message of that bunch belongs.